sabarna17/btp-basics/capm/readme.md

     }
    ```

+4. Install the npm packages to remove the dependencies using command `npm i passport sqlite @sap/xssec`

 The next step is deploying your application to the SAP BTP Cloud Foundry Environment.

 4. The api endpoint for CF environment can be found in BTP Cockpit -